 I began my process with dumping all of my immediate thoughts onto paper as well as gathering reference images that inspired me.
 I instantly gravitated towards heavy architectural influences, and the concept of optical illusions.
-A lot of my inspiration was pulled from the works of MC Esher and the popular indie game Monument Valley.
+A lot of my inspiration was pulled from the works of MC Esher and the popular indie video game Monument Valley.
 Kulturnatten represents the conglomeration of all forms of the arts on one night from one side of the spectrum to the other.
 I wanted to represent the journey one might experience through these different worlds on the night of the event.
 As I have written down on this sketch I wanted to portray those different worlds and how they are connected by “abstract pathways.”
 This phrase stuck with me throughout the entire design process, as the poster needed to represent the night as a whole and I felt that that phrase presented an opportunity to capture it.

-For my final poster design I wanted to capture the moonlit glow that is cast over Copenhagen on the night of Kulturnatten as all the participants wander the city.
-The main graphic creates an abstract reality that guided viewers through the event.
+For the final poster the design captured the moonlit glow that is cast over Copenhagen on the night of Kulturnatten as all the participants wander the city.
+The main graphic creates an abstract reality that guides viewers eye throughout the event.
 Kulturnatten represents all forms of art and I wanted to show how these different forms can come together on an evening with no seeming correlation to one another.

 For the design of the event programme I followed the main poster design.
 Since it was a smaller deliverable and I didn’t want any of the detail to be lost by placing the entire poster on the cover.
-Because of this I chose a more zoomed in portion of the poster to highlight the detail present in it.
+Because of this I chose a more zoomed in portion of the poster to highlight the details present in it.
 The text on the isometric grid was switched to contain just the date and “Programme” as well as the main title at the very bottom.
 Because the main graphic has a lot going on the text was kept simple to prevent things from overwhelming the viewer.

 We were given the freedom to create a final deliverable of our own.
 I chose to create stickers to be handed out for the event.
-My reasoning behind choosing stickers was that they are currently a large trend and tend to be placed on personal items such as water bottles and laptops etc. Not only does this make them a crowd pleaser but it also doubles as marketing.
+I had multiple reasons behind choosing stickers: one was that they are currently a large trend and tend to be placed on personal items such as water bottles and laptops etc. Not only does this make them a crowd pleaser but it also doubles as additional marketing.